Progressive Retinal Atrophy

 in the Sloughi

-Progressive Retinal Atrophy?
+What is progressive Retinal Atrophy?

-Retinal Atrophy, or PRA, is a hereditary blinding disorder found in
+Retinal Atrophy, or PRA, is a hereditary blinding disorder found in most

 purebred dogs.
 PRA is a degenerative disease of the retina.
 The retina,